Generalizations of Fano's Inequality for Conditional Information Measures via Majorization Theory

-In addition to the Ho--Verd\'{u}--Fano inequality \cite{ho_verdu_2010}, many researchers have considered various directions to generalize Fano's inequality.
-An interesting study involves {\em reversing} the usual Fano inequality.
-In this regard, lower bounds on $H(X \mid Y)$ subject to $\mathbb{P}\{ X \neq Y \} = \varepsilon$ were independently established by Kovalevsky \cite{kovalevsky_1968} and Tebbe--Dwyer \cite{tebbe_dwyer_1968} (see also Feder--Merhav's study~\cite{feder_merhav_1994}).
+So far, many researchers have considered various directions for generalizing Fano's inequality.
+An interesting study involves \emph{reversing} the usual Fano inequality.
+In this regard, lower bounds on $H(X \mid Y)$ subject to $\mathbb{P}\{ X \neq Y \} = \varepsilon$ were independently established by Kovalevsky \cite{kovalevsky_1968}, Chu--Cheuh \cite{chu_chueh_1966}, and Tebbe--Dwyer \cite{tebbe_dwyer_1968} (see also Feder--Merhav's study~\cite{feder_merhav_1994}).
 Prasad \cite{prasad_2015} provided several refinements of the reverse/forward Fano inequalities for Shannon's information measures.

-Fano's inequality with list decoding was initiated by Ahlswede--G\'{a}cs--K\"{o}rner \cite{ahlswede_gacs_korner_1976}.
-They \cite{ahlswede_gacs_korner_1976} proved the strong converse property (in Wolfowitz's sense \cite{wolfowitz_1978}) of degraded broadcast channels under the maximum error probability criterion by combining Fano's inequality with list decoding and the \emph{blowing-up technique} \cite[Chapter~5]{csiszar_korner_2011} (see also \cite[Section~3.6.2]{raginsky_sason_2014}).
-Extending Ahlswede--G\'{a}cs--K\"{o}rner's proof technique \cite{ahlswede_gacs_korner_1976} together with the \emph{wringing technique,} Dueck \cite{dueck_1981} proved the strong converse property of multiple-access channels under the average error probability criterion.
-Since these proofs rely on a combinatorial lemma (cf.\ \cite[Lemma~5.1]{csiszar_korner_2011}), they work only when the channel output alphabet is finite; but see recent work by Fong--Tan \cite{FongTanMAC, FongTanBC} in which such techniques have been extended to Gaussian channels.

-Han--Verd\'{u} \cite{han_verdu_1994} generalized Fano's inequality on a countably infinite alphabet $\mathcal{X}$ by investigating lower bounds on the mutual information $I(X \wedge Y) \ge d( \mathbb{P}\{ X \neq Y \} \, \| \, \mathbb{P}\{ \bar{X} \neq \bar{Y} \})$ via the data-processing inequality \emph{without} additional conditions on the r.v.'s $X$ and $Y$, where $d(a \, \| \, b) \coloneqq a \log (a/b) + (1-a) \log ((1-a)/(1-b))$ stands for the binary relative entropy, and $\bar{X}$ and $\bar{Y}$ are mutually independent r.v.'s having marginals as $X$ and $Y$ respectively.
-Instead of the Han--Verd\'{u}--Fano inequality \cite{han_verdu_1994}, using the Donsker--Varadhan lemma \cite[Equation~(3.4.67)]{raginsky_sason_2014}, Liu--Verd\'{u} \cite{liu_verdu_isit2017} investigated the second-order asymptotics of the mutual information via a novel technique known as the \emph{pumping-up technique.} It is worth mentioning that while the blowing-up technique \cite[Chapter~5]{csiszar_korner_2011} works well only on finite output alphabets, the pumping-up technique works well not only on finite output alphabets but also on infinite output alphabets.
+In \cite{ben-bassat_raviv_1978}, Ben-Bassat--Raviv explored several inequalities between the (unconditional) R\'{e}nyi entropy and the error probability.
+Generalizations of Fano's inequality from the conditional Shannon entropy $H(X \mid Y)$ to Arimoto's conditional R\'{e}nyi entropy $H_{\alpha}^{\mathrm{Arimoto}}(X \mid Y)$ introduced in \cite{arimoto_1977} were recently and independently investigated by Sakai--Iwata \cite{sakai_iwata_isit2017} and Sason--Verd\'{u} \cite{sason_verdu_2017}.
+Specifically, Sakai--Iwata~\cite{sakai_iwata_isit2017} provided sharp upper/lower bounds on $H_{\alpha}^{\mathrm{Arimoto}}(X \mid Y)$ for fixed $H_{\beta}^{\mathrm{Arimoto}}(X \mid Y)$ with two distinct orders $\alpha \neq \beta$.
+In other words, they gave explicit formulas of the following minimization and maximization,